aodoming/Pewlett_Hackard_Analysis_ADominguez/README.md

 ----------------------------------------------- Aggregate Level--------------------------------------------------
--------------In descending order (by date), list the frequency count of employee titles (i.e., how many employees share the same title?)
+	In descending order (by date), list the frequency count of employee titles (i.e., how many employees share the same title?)

 SELECT COUNT(title), title